em-foundation/bluejoule-adv/README.md

 **BlueJoule-ADV** is a behavioral benchmark for measuring the energy required to transmit a prescribed Bluetooth Low Energy advertising event.

 This repository is the technical backend for the benchmark.
-It contains the benchmark definition, measured capture data, platform and power-source declarations, generated result summaries, and best-effort source/build provenance.
+It contains the benchmark definition, measured capture data, references to stable platform and power-source declarations, generated result summaries, and best-effort source/build provenance.

 Public presentation, comparisons, and leaderboards belong at **bluejoule.org**.